opendatadiscovery/odd-collector-aws/odd_collector_aws/adapters/dms/README.md

 # AWS Database Migration Service Adapter

-The DMS part of ODD provides clear visualization of dataflow if AWS Database Migration Service is being used.
+The DMS part of ODD provides clear dataflow visualization if AWS Database Migration Service is being used.
-Each migration of data is showed in the Lineage, which helps with overall understanding of the migration process.
+Each data migration is shown in the Lineage, which helps with an overall understanding of the migration process.
-At the moment supported datasources by ODD Collector for the DMS are:
+At the moment, supported data sources by ODD Collector for the DMS are:

 <table>